Ordering sampling rules for sequential anomaly identification under sampling constraints: A criterion for asymptotic optimality

-That is, the sources that are identified as anomalous are the ones with positive LLRs, as long as their number is between $\ell$ and $u$.
-If this number is larger than $u$ (resp. smaller than $\ell$), then the sources that are identified as anomalous are the ones with the $u$ (resp. $\ell$) largest LLRs.
+where $p^R(n)$ is the number of positive LLRs at time $n$.
+The sources that are identified as anomalous are the ones with positive LLRs, as long as their number is between $\ell$ and $u$.
+If their number is larger than $u$ (resp. smaller than $\ell$), then the anomalous are the ones with the $u$ (resp. $\ell$) largest LLRs.